 Industries that benefit from the Radio Frequency bonding process:

-The RF welding process can only be used with materials of a polar molecular construction, the most common being PVC and Polyurethane, although many other coated materials such as polyester are feasible.
+The RF welding process can only be used with materials of a polar molecular construction, the most common being Polyvinyl chloride (PVC) and Polyurethane, although many other coated materials such as polyester are feasible.
 Other commonly welded materials are EVA, PET and PETG.

 Choosing the right sealing process

-The best sealing process for any product application is usually determined by the materials being used, the product size and configuration.
-When you need to use materials/components that are not RF sensitive, Thermal Impulse Welding and Solvent bonding can be an alternative assembly/construction option.
+The best sealing process for any application is determined by the materials, product size and configuration.
+When you need to use materials or components that are not RF sensitive, Heat Sealing services or Solvent bonding can be alternative options.